mutahhar-official/CodeAlpha_MusicPlayer_Frontend/README.md

 ---

+## ⚠️ Important Note

+To avoid potential copyright issues, audio files have not been uploaded to this public GitHub repository.

+All visual assets used in this project are AI-generated and were created using custom prompts.

+For a complete demonstration of the application's functionality, please refer to the explanatory video shared on my LinkedIn profile.

+---

 ## 🎯 Internship Task Information

 This project was completed as Task 3 of my Frontend Developer Internship at CodeAlpha.